mikhailshepelev/city-app/README.md

 ## Run the Application
 To run the CityApp, follow these steps:
-Backend:
+1. Backend:
-Make sure the backend server is already running as explained in the "Backend Setup" section.
+- Make sure the backend server is already running as explained in the "Backend Setup" section.
-Frontend:
+2. Frontend:
-Open a terminal or command line at the "angular-cityapp" folder.
+- Open a terminal or command line at the "angular-cityapp" folder. <br>
-Run the following command to start the frontend server and open the application in your default browser:
+- Run the following command to start the frontend server and open the application in your default browser:
 ```bash
 ng serve --open
 ```